Maximum likelihood estimation of potential energy in interacting particle systems from single-trajectory data: Rate of convergence

 \section{Rate of convergence}

 In this section, we derive the rate of convergence for estimating $\Theta$ by the MLE $\hat{\Theta}^{N}_{t}$ in~\eqref{eqn:MLE} from the continuous-time and single-trajectory data for each particle.
-Let $\theta_{1} \geq \dots \geq \theta_{d} > 0$ be ordered eigenvalues of $\Theta$.
-Below is the main theoretical result of this paper.
+Below is the main result of this paper.